 Hawaiian Style Tuna Poke Bowl

 Not strictly speaking a Japanese dish but still tasty as hell, Poke is a Hawaiian dish made of fish that is typically marinated in citrus and shallot.
-It work great with rice and, for a twist I like to add some fresh cucumber.
+It works great with rice and, for a twist, I like to add some fresh cucumber.
 In my house, its a lunchtime favorite but, really, it works well for any meal.

 - 4 ounces of cubed tuna sashimi,

 - 1/3 cup cooked rice

 - Sesame seeds

 Preparation couldn’t be simpler: just get a small bowl, stir the ginger, shallots, sesame oil, and sauces together and marinade the tuna.
 Tip: pop it in the fridge for 10 minutes to let the flavors soak in.
 Prepare your sushi rice in the cooker and once done, add some cucumber and the tuna.
 Pour any marinade you have left over into the dish and garnish with some sesame seeds and…enjoy!

 So, there you are.
 Hopefully, this article will inspire you to try cooking Sushi at home.
 It’s healthy, tasty and, if you use the right kind of rice cooker for sushi, easy to do.